What is Estate Administration?

 File Tax Returns

 The personal representative should prepare and file the deceased’s final federal income tax return with the IRS for the year in which he or she passed away.
 The personal representative has until April 15 of the year after the deceased’s death in which to file this return.
 A certified public accountant would be able to assist the personal representative with this filing.
-Also, if the spouse survived the deceased and there is a large estate it may be worth filing a federal estate tax return and/or have the surviving spouse elect for portability.
+Also, if the spouse survived the deceased and there is a large estate it may be worth filing a federal estate tax return and/or having the surviving spouse elect for portability.

 Handle Any Claims Against the Estate

 When the Notice to Creditors is first published in the newspaper, four months have to pass before the Court will allow the executor or administrator to close the estate.
 If a creditor files a claim with the Court, the personal representative should investigate the claim and determine whether it is worthy of being paid.
 If the claim is questionable or invalid, the probate lawyer should file an exception to the claim.

 Once all claims are satisfied, the personal representative should disperse the remaining assets of the estate to the designated beneficiaries pursuant to the terms of the will.
 For example, if a spouse was to receive the house and the children all cash, the personal representative must make sure those wishes are followed.
 The probate attorney will prepare any deeds necessary to transfer real estate from the estate to the beneficiaries.

 Close the Estate

 Once all the assets have been distributed, the attorney should prepare all necessary documents to close out the estate.
 This is the final step in the estate administration process.
 The personal representative must make sure that all assets have been properly distributed, all creditor claims have been satisfied, and all estate accounts are closed.
 If all those objectives have been accomplished, the closing documents will be filed with the Court, and the Judge will sign off on an order closing the estate.